-1 See the EHP publication 'Guideline - The environmental impact statement process under the Environmental Protection Act 1994.
+1 See the EHP publication 'Guideline - The environmental impact statement process under the Environmental Protection Act 1994'.

-2 Accredited process for controlled actions under Commonwealth legislation
+2 Accredited process for controlled actions under Commonwealth2 legislation

-The project is a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which requires assessment by an EIS process accredited under the environmental assessment Bilateral Agreement (section 45 of the EPBC Act).
-As such, the EIS must address the 'controlling provisions' and all matters relating to them.
-The controlling provisions for the project, with regard to its potential impacts on matters of national environmental significance (MNES) are:
+As the project is a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 EPBC Act) which requires assessment by an EIS process accredited under the Bilateral Agreement, the EIS must address the 'controlling provisions' and all matters relating to them.
+The EIS must state the controlling provisions for the project and describe the particular aspects of the environment leading to the controlled action declaration under the EPBC Act.